ry-animal/valkyriefinance/documentation/alchemy-services.md

 ### Account Abstraction (ERC-4337) - A Major UX Enhancement

-This suite of APIs (**Account Kit, Gas Manager API, Bundler API, userOp Simulation API**) could be a cornerstone of a "Valkryie Pro" or "Valkryie Easy" mode, fundamentally improving user onboarding and interaction.
+This suite of APIs (**Account Kit, Gas Manager API, Bundler API, userOp Simulation API**) could be a cornerstone of a "Valkyrie Pro" or "Valkyrie Easy" mode, fundamentally improving user onboarding and interaction.

 - **Account Kit**: We can offer embedded smart wallets, allowing users to onboard with just an email or social login.
 This removes the major friction point of seed phrases and wallet installation for new-to-DeFi users.
 - **Gas Manager API**: We can implement gas sponsoring for specific actions.
 For instance, the platform could pay the gas fee for a user's first vault deposit or for any AI-suggested rebalancing transaction.
 This is a powerful user acquisition and retention tool.